 Collar, Lead, ID Tag, Bed(s), Crate or dog gates, food bowls, Poop bags, Cleaning supplies, towels (Old human ones are fine), Blankets, Toys – although no need to overdo this at the beginning, Chews think Antlers and Nylabones, Food (The rescue center should be able to tell everything you need to know about their current diet), training treats and Grooming supplies.

-It’s a good idea to go through your home and remove anything that you don’t want your dog to get their mouth around, e.g. tie up cables/wires.
+It’s a good idea to go through your home and remove anything that you don’t want your dog to get his mouth around, e.g. tie up cables/wires.
 In short, move anything you consider valuable/essential.
 Get down to dog eye level just to double-check you’ve moved everything.

 The Dog's Area

-The Dog Rules
+The Dog's Rules

 Decide what your dog rules will be before your dog comes home.
 Will they be allowed on the sofa?
 Will they be allowed in every room or just a select few?
 It’s best to stick to these rules, its no good allowing your dog on the sofa for the first couple of days then getting frustrated he’s still getting on a week, month or year later.
 Ensure all the household members agree to and follow the rules too.